06 Sep 3 Google Analytics Illustrate User Flow

 #2 Device Category

-This section of the analytics reveals which devices (desktop, mobile, or tablet) are used to view your content.
-This can vary industry to industry.
-For Media Venue, a business to business (B2B) category, about 75% of our engagement takes place on a desktop.
-Therefore, we prioritize content layout, image sizes, the font size for desktop while being mobile friendly.
-A restaurant or retailer may find the opposite and need to optimize their page layout and content including images, font, etc. for those mobile users.
+This section of the analytics (which can be located by going to Audience>Mobile>Overview) reveals which devices are used to view your content.
+The amount in each category can vary industry to industry.
+For example, Media Venue, a business-to-business (B2B) category, has about 2/3rds of our visits coming from a desktop device.
+Therefore, we prioritize content layout, image sizes, the font size for desktop while still being mobile-friendly (an important SEO factor).

 #3 All Pages

-The section labeled All Pages identifies the most popular pages in order, that bring individuals to the company site.
-This section is again pulling from a certain date, which you can filter to see the changes in visitors.
-It is a clear way to realize if there are specific themes customers engage with and learn from.
+The All Pages report provides many opportunities to better understand the audience visiting your website.
 The table depicting analytics will include details such as time spent on page and bounce rate.
-These elements paint a picture, letting marketers understand what content may be appealing and bring users to your site, but lack the engagement factor to keep them there.
+These elements let marketers understand what content may be appealing and bring users to your site, but lack the engagement factor to keep them there.

-Based on these three categories, Media Venue can gain a valuable picture of how users come to your company website.
-Knowing this information can facilitate building a strategy to increase organic SEO as well as shape the paid messages and landing pages.
-This data is invaluable but also changing.
-This is where checking analytics on a regular basis will boast a more successful SEO campaign.
+Based on these three categories, Media Venue can gain a valuable picture of how users come to and engage with your company website.
+Knowing this information can facilitate building a strategy to increase organic SEO as well as shape paid messages and landing pages.
+This data is invaluable but constantly changing, which is why checking your website’s analytics on a regular basis (and making changes to the website when needed) will boast a more successful SEO campaign.